We are going to begin the sermon this evening in Romans 13:10-14.

 In verse 14, He is saying that the leaders are saying "It is done!
 We have fixed the problem."
 Each time a crisis or a spiritual awakening occurs, this is what they say.
 "We have got it fixed now."
-The leaders may have even been sincere, but they are still wrong, because the solution never worked.
+The leaders may have even been sincere, but they are still wrong, because the solutions never work.

 For a final scripture I want you to turn to Malachi 3:14.